soroswap/docs/01-concepts/02-design-decisions/02-analizing_uniswapv2_pair_contract.md

 }
 ```

-d.- Sync: Is used to update the reserves after each change, we call it sync in Rust.
+d.- sync is used in Rust to update the reserves after each change.

 ```rust
 pub(crate) fn sync(e: &Env, reserve_0: u64, reserve_1: u64) {